So, what is HAProxy?

 The second reason can be that the Gamma administrator has blocked Alpha’s access because Alpha might try to spam or abuse Gamma’s contents.
 In this case, Alpha would like to give access to its contents to Beta because Gamma would have no problem with Beta’s access.

 Similarly Reverse proxy is the one which is used by Gamma for various reasons but not by Alpha.
 Here in the same example, Beta would be the Reverse Proxy server.
-The reasons could be many- first can be that the administrator of Gamma is worried about its content hosted on the server and does not want to expose the main server directly to public.
-Second reason could be that a single web server cannot handle all the traffic because Gamma has a large website with huge traffic.
+The reasons could be many- first can be that the administrator of Gamma is worried about its content hosted on the server and does not want to expose the main server directly to the public.
+The second reason could be that a single web server cannot handle all the traffic because Gamma has a large website with huge traffic.
 So Gamma sets up many servers and puts a reverse proxy on the internet that will redirect the users to particular Gamma wants when they visit the website.
 In this case, Alpha does not know whether Gamma exists or not and he doesn’t care, because user Alpha only sees that he is communicating with Beta.

 Now comes the Load Balancer part- I have already mentioned in the reverse proxy example, mentioning it again to make it clearer.

-As the name suggests, load balancer means to balance the load, to distribute the load among different servers.
-Suppose, googley.com has a lot of traffic, each hour, ten million users hit the website and it is not possible for one web server to handle all the request and also the “googley.com” team doesn’t want to compromise with the speed of the site which means the time in request is served too.
+As the name suggests, the load balancer means to balance the load, to distribute the load among different servers.
+Suppose, googley.com has a lot of traffic, each hour, ten million users hit the website and it is not possible for one web server to handle all the request and also the “googley.com” team doesn’t want to compromise with the speed of the site which means the time in the request is served too.
 So they come up with a reverse proxy server.
-All the requests will go first to this proxy server, and this server will redirect requests to actual web servers depending on the algorithm googley.com wants to use like “RoundRobin” which means equal request to all servers irrespective of location of servers.
-Other algorithms might want to redirect request to closest server located as this will reduce network latency.
+All the requests will go first to this proxy server, and this server will redirect requests to actual web servers depending on the algorithm googley.com wants to use like “RoundRobin” which means an equal request to all servers irrespective of the location of servers.
+Other algorithms might want to redirect the request to the closest server located as this will reduce network latency.